YOU ARE HERE PART I ... Why Post-millennialism Cannot Possibly Be True

 While it is certainly true that the first coming of Christ resulted in a victory over sin and death, the kingdom of hell was not, at this time, totally annihilated "without leaving a trace".
 The statement that "the rock struck the statue and became a great mountain and filled the whole earth" (Daniel 2:35) will be fulfilled only when Christ returns a second time and the kingdoms of the world become the kingdom of Christ, who will reign forever and ever.
 [Revelation 11:15].

-However, and this is the key issue, these worldly kingdoms will exist right up to the Second Coming of Jesus.
-[For Details See A Dragon and Two Beasts and Two Babylons
+However, these worldly kingdoms will exist right up to the end when God will finally destroy them.
+[For Details See Two Babylons

 Post-millennialists teach that, although unseen, Christ is reigning as King to-day, and that He will continue to reign until He has subdued all His enemies.